confrm/confrm/extras/docs/fat.rst

 Serial 1 - Node Detection
 -------------------------

-Program all ESP32 devices with version 0.0.1 of flasher, this will reset the config.
+Program all ESP32 devices with the reset config version of flasher.

 Check that all nodes show up in the nodes screen, give each node an identifiable title.

-This serial passes if all nodes are detected and displayed correctly (package is "flasher" and version is 0.0.1) and if the titles are correctly applied.
+This serial passes if all nodes are detected and displayed correctly (package is "flasher") and if the titles are correctly applied.

 Serial 2 - Package Update